Auschwitz-Lutetia

 Of the six characters in the photo, only Marcel survived.

-In the presence of the director Pascal Magontier and Hélène Bercau, daughter of Marcel, Dominique Pailler and Marc Wilmart, producers of the film.
+In the presence of director Pascal Magontier and Hélène Bercau, daughter of Marcel, Dominique Pailler and Marc Wilmart, producers of the film.

 FREE ENTRY UPON RESERVATION